 The principle of health in organic farming suggests avoiding dangerous chemicals leaving poisonous residues that have a negative impact on multiple levels, affecting microscopic soil organisms, crops, animals, and humans.
 Expanding the common saying to agriculture, we can state that healthy soil produces healthy crops, and healthy crops foster a sound mind in a sound body – with good immunity, regeneration properties, and no disease suffered.

 The principle of ecology in farming involves utilizing environmentally friendly techniques like the ones fostering soil quality (preventing depletion, erosion, degradation) or eliminating nature pollution.
 It also means providing favorable living conditions for all ecosystem members since they closely interconnect.
-Eco-practices in agriculture maintain the proper balance and save natural resources, for example, restore soil fertility with non-synthetic matters (green and animal manures), encourage recycling and genetic diversity of species in the area.
+Eco-practices in agriculture maintain the proper balance and save natural resources, for example, restore soil fertility with non-synthetic matters (green manure and animal manures), encourage recycling and genetic diversity of species in the area.

 The principle of fairness in organic farming advocates a decent and respectful attitude to all participants of the business: farmers, suppliers, traders, consumers.
 It promotes appropriate working and living conditions and supports people’s needs for sufficient supplies of quality food products.